-Houston, Texas is home to 6 CarMax locations, showing that the franchise is doing rather well in the Lone Star State.
-What is it about CarMax that people love that has helped to make it so successful nationwide?
-Why is Houston just one in a multitude of locations nationwide that have helped to change the way we buy cars.
+Houston is home to six CarMax locations confirming the company’s success in the Lone Star State.
+What is it that people love about Carmax that’s helped the nationwide retailer become so successful?
+And why is Houston just one of its areas that have helped to change the way Americans buy cars?

 CarMax Houston: How Does it Work?

 CarMax is essentially a used car platform designed to help make buying and selling pre-owned cars much easier first by offering all manner of vehicles under one roof, but also offering flexibility in the way these cars are purchased.
 The principle behind CarMax is essentially a “what you see is what you get” kind of policy.
 The platform doesn’t support haggling, and promises the best-possible rates on a huge range of pre-owned vehicles.

 Flexibility in Choice